rust-embedded/wg/rfcs/0377-mutex-trait.md

    | |______^ second mutable borrow occurs here
 ```

 The common point raised with `&mut self` is that this definition is **not compatible** with with the current `Mutex<RefCell<T>>` way of implementing mutexes in embedded Rust today, as one needs to take a mutable reference to the mutex.
-This can however be circumvented with the following implementation of the trait:
+This can however be circumvented with the following naive implementation of the trait:

 ```rust
 struct Mutex<T> {